-- using building articulation, visually-interesting rooflines (e.g., variations in cornice lines and roof slopes); architectural elements (e.g., balconies, bay windows, cupolas, dormers), and other detailing that creates rhythm along the lines of the building. - 10.
-Utilize landscaping treatments to further soften the mass of building form (e.g., strategic location of trees, hedge borders, trellis and surface materials such as pavers). - 11.
-On slopes, building design should step with the natural topography.
-Building form should depict a series of buildings nested into the hillside, rather than a single, uniform building form.
+- (ix) Larger buildings (e.g., > 12meters in width) shall be designed to avoid large, flat building expanses by creating multiple, separate buildings such that individual buildings appear as many small buildings that are compatible in shape, mass, and exterior finishes.
+Consider using buildingarticulation, visually-interesting rooflines (e.g., variations in cornice lines and roof slopes); architectural elements (e.g., balconies, bay windows, cupolas, dormers), and other detailing thatcreates rhythm along the lines of the building. - (x) Utilize landscaping treatments to further soften the mass of building form (e.g., strategic location of trees, hedge borders, trellis and surface materials such as pavers). - On slopes, building design should step with the natural topography.
+Building form (xi) should depict a series of buildings nested into the hillside, rather than a single, uniform building form.

-- 12. Building height is limited to a maximum of 12 meters (i.e., 3 storeys) unless otherwise specified. - 13.
-Where building height is 12 meters (i.e., 3 storeys), incorporate step back and/or terrace above the second floor to reduce visual impact and to strengthen the pedestrian-scale of the building. - 14.
-Development shall not be separated or 'gated' with walled or fenced enclaves.
+- (xii) Building height is limited to a maximum of 12 meters (i.e., 3 storeys) unless otherwise specified. - (xiii) Where building height is 12 meters (i.e., 3 storeys), incorporate step back and/or terrace above the second floor to reduce visual impact and to strengthen the pedestrian-scale of the building. - (xiv) Development shall not be separated or 'gated' with walled or fenced enclaves.